Purpu Tonchup

-He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate of the 20th Central Committee of the Chinese Communist Party.
 He is a delegate to the 13th National People's Congress.

 Early life and education

 Phurbu Dongrub was born in Gyantse County, Tibet Autonomous Region, in November 1972.
 In 1991, he was accepted to Tibet University, where he majored in Tibetan language and literature.
 During school days, he was not only caught up in his studies but also became active in campus politics.
 He joined the Chinese Communist Party (CCP) in January 1996.
 He was vice president of the All-China Federation of Students and president of its branch, the Tibetan Autonomous Region Federation of Students.

 Political career

+Xizang Autonomous Region

 After University in 1996, Phurbu Dongrub was assigned to the Organization Department of the CCP Tibet Autonomous Regional Committee.
 In October 2002, he became deputy magistrate of Sangri County, rising to magistrate in April 2005.
 He also served as deputy party secretary of the county from September 2004 to April 2005.
 He was vice governor of Lhoka Prefecture in October 2010 and subsequently secretary-general of the CCP Lhoka Prefectural Committee in April 2012.
 In June 2012, he was appointed party secretary of Chengguan District, but having held the position for only a year.
 He was deputy party secretary of Nagqu Prefecture in August 2013, in addition to serving as head of the Organization Department of the CCP Nagqu Prefectural Committee.
 He was recalled to Lhoka Prefecture in June 2015, where he was appointed deputy party secretary and mayor of the prefecture.
 He was appointed vice chairman of Tibet Autonomous Region in June 2020, concurrently serving as party secretary of Chamdo.
 In November 2021, he was admitted to member of the Standing Committee of the CCP Tibet Autonomous Regional Committee, the region's top authority.
 In April 2022, he was chosen as party secretary of Lhasa.